srujan2211/jenkins-maven/README.md

 # jenkins-maven
-this is a test to verify a connection
+this is a test to verify a connection. testing auto run after commit